KieranLitschel/PredictingClosingPriceTomorrow/Readme.md

 <img src="https://github.com/KieranLitschel/PredictingClosingPriceTomorrow/blob/master/Results/Random%20Forest/Random%20Forests%20-%20Experiment%201d.png" alt="Random forests 100 trees, 1 feature per tree, changing minSamplesLeaf" style="width: 10px;"/>

 There is no clear trend with the graph, so it is harder to choose the best value.
-However a value of 50 gives the highest accuracy at 32.9638%, also reducing the time generate and predict to 105 seconds, considering this improvement I will choose a value of 50 for future experiments.
+However a value of 50 gives the highest accuracy at 32.9638%, also reducing the time to generate and predict to 105 seconds, considering this improvement I will choose a value of 50 for future experiments.

 ### Experiment 2a - 70 trees, changing minSamplesLeaf

-It seems odd to me that our best value for maximum number of features is 1, as this suggests features should be considering independantly, which does making too much sense considering a lot of them gather information from the same technical indicators.
+It seems odd to me that our best value for maximum number of features is 1, as this suggests that it doesn't matter what features you use to split the data following each split, implying that features are independant of each other.
 Considering this I have decided it is worth investigating optimising minSamplesLeaf before maximum number of features, and seeing how this impacts when we investigate maximum number of features.

 For this experiment I will be starting with 70 trees as this was the best found for trees without tuning any other hyperparameters.